The VSME Standard Explained: What UK SMEs Need to Know in 2026

 Practical next steps for UK SMEs

-You do not need to implement all three modules overnight.
+You do not need to implement both modules overnight.
 A sensible approach:

 1. Start with the Basic Module.
-Use the VSME data checklist to track the 40 specific data points and see which ones you can already fill.
+Use the VSME data checklist to track the Basic Module's 11 disclosures and see which ones you can already fill.
 Gather your energy bills, HR headcount data, and confirm which policies you have in place.
 This covers the data points most customers will ask for first.

 2. Audit your existing policies.
 Do you have a written environmental policy?
 Anti-bribery policy?
 Health and safety policy?
 If they exist but are outdated, update them.
 If they do not exist, draft them.
 These are binary data points -- you either have the document or you do not.

 3. Build your fact library.
 Record each data point as a standalone, reusable fact.
-The ESG questionnaire response template provides a structure for this.
+Our free ESG response template generator produces a structured starter document you can populate.
 When the next questionnaire arrives, you match questions to existing facts rather than starting from scratch.

 4. Track your evidence.
 Every data point should link to a supporting document: the energy bill, the ISO certificate, the board minutes.
 Customers increasingly ask for evidence, not just answers.